PapaPeskwo/content-comparer/README.md

-Enter the path of the second folder (from root): /path/to/folder2 Comparison results have been written to 20230411_154527_folder1_folder2.txt Do you want to delete the duplicates in one folder? [y/N]: y Enter 1 to delete duplicates in the first folder (/path/to/folder1), 2 for the second folder (/path/to/folder2), or 3 to exit: 1
+Enter the path of the second folder (from root): /path/to/folder2 Comparison results have been written to 20230411_154527_folder1_folder2.txt Do you want to delete the duplicates in one folder? [y/N]: y Enter 1 to delete duplicates in the first folder (/path/to/folder1)

+Enter 2 to delete duplicates in the second folder (/path/to/folder2)

+Enter 3 to exit
+1
 Deleted: /path/to/folder1/somefile.txt
 Deleted: /path/to/folder1/anotherfile.doc
 ```